cannikin/cameronjs/README.md

 [Webpack]() lets you write modern ES6 style Javascript but makes sure it's something that most modern browsers can run, even if you use some fancy syntax that those browser don't know about yet.
 It will also minify your Javascript (remove all those extra characters that the browser doesn't need).

-Webpack is also extremely extensible so that when the time comes to add more advanced functionality, your Cameron app is ready to go.
+Webpack is also extremely extensible so that when the time comes to add more advanced functionality, your CameronJS app is ready to go.

 ## Glossary